antpln/Schism/README.md

 Schism
 ======

-Schism is a teaching-oriented AArch64 hypervisor that targets QEMU's `virt` machine.
+Schism is a learning-oriented AArch64 hypervisor that targets QEMU's `virt` machine.
 It expects to boot at EL2, brings up a minimal stage-1 MMU, builds an identity-mapped stage-2 address space, and time-slices two toy guest OSes that inhabit the guest physical window beginning at `0x4000_0000`.